The Rise of Archaic Homo sapiens

 Cranial capacity in these new hominins increased from the Homo erectus average of 900 CC3 to an average of 1100 CC3, with the heads becoming larger and more vaulted.
 The maximum cranial width was now midway up the sides of the vault, rather than near the ears as was the case with Homo erectus.
 In fact, some of the archaic Homo sapiens crania are among the largest skulls found.
 Faces are also larger; as are front teeth, and the faces do not project out as much as with prior types, having a more orthognathic (flatter) appearance.
 The extensive brow ridges—which formed a continuous bar in Homo erectus—are now divided in the middle, above the nose.
 As with every other stage of human evolution, we must start with the primary fossil remains before discussing their taxonomic status; and that means beginning with the record preserved in Africa.

-In the dark continent, as Bräuer notes (Bräuer, 2012), hominins that are distinctly different from their Homo erectus precursors appear on the landscape between 600 and 700 thousand years ago.
+As Bräuer notes (Bräuer, 2012), hominins that are distinctly different from their Homo erectus precursors appear on the landscape in Africa between 600 and 700 thousand years ago.
 While only a partial cranium, the find of Bodo, in east Africa, possesses the largest face of any hominin yet recorded.
 This individual has alternatively been described as “developed Homo erectus” and “Early Archaic Homo sapiens,” and has been dated to around 600,000 years ago (Figure 1).
 Despite its size, this cranium represents a shift toward a form in the direction of modern humans; a less scooped face, a brow ridge that is now separate rather than one continuous bar, and a cranial capacity of slightly over 1300 CC3.

 Perhaps one of the most famous (and complete) skulls that has ever been discovered came from the Broken Hill mine in what was then known as Rhodesia.
 Known for decades as Broken Hill 1 (Figure 2), it is now more commonly called Kabwe.
 This is a visually stunning skull, with a very large face and enormous brow ridges.
 The cranial capacity is around 1100 CC3 and the head is sloping and long.
 This cranium is thought to be around 300,000 years old.
 Very similar to Kabwe, at least in cranial morphology, is the find from Saldanha (Figure 3).
 This has a low, sloping forehead, large supraorbital tori and a very sharply-angled rear of the vault.
 It has been estimated to be around 400 thousand years old.